I specialize in Chinese to English translation. I can also do Spanish to English translation. I am not available for English to Chinese translation.

 While translating is entirely under my control, publication is not.
 In some cases, despite my best efforts translating and marketing the piece, it is not accepted for publication over the term of the agreement.
 Unless we mutually agree to extend the agreement, I request a kill fee of 0.01 USD/character as compensation for the time I have nonetheless spent translating and marketing the work.
 You will only be asked to pay this fee if the translation does not sell.
 If the translation sells, even to a non-paying market, you won’t pay a fee.

-If you have any questions, or if you’d like to see if I’m available to translate your piece, please email me at firstname.lastname@example.org in either English or Chinese.
+If you have any questions, or if you’d like to see if I’m available to translate your piece, please contact me in English, Chinese, or Spanish.